The ABLE Act and CalABLE:

 - Be entitled to Supplemental Security Income (SSI) or Social

 Security Disability Insurance (SSDI) because of their disability;

-Be able to provide “self-certification” of their disability and
+- Be able to provide “self-certification” of their disability

 diagnosis from a licensed physician which is available upon